hcbelias/panda/README.md

 ### REQUIREMENTS

-- Node 8.2 or higher(We will use npx command)
+- Node 8.2 or higher
 - npm 5.2.0 or higher

 ### DEVELOP